vacp2p/roadmap/content/dst/codex/codex-base-capacity.md

 * Downloads/uploads tested and working for at least 3 selected nodes.
 * 🚧 Ongoing monitoring (not a one time thing)
 * ✅ 500TB of overall capacity provided to the network

-### How Fast Is Codex?

-* fully qualified name: <vac:dst:codex:codex-scaling:how-fast-is-codex>
-* owner: Wings
-* status: 0%
-* start-date: 2024/10/18
-* end-date: 2024/10/25

-#### Description

-Related to Codex Comparison,
-we simply want to find out fast Codex is, at various things under different kinds of stress and load.

-We will use the Base Capacity.

-We will test and compare the following:

-* Upload speed (1 client)
-* Download speed
-* Time to first byte
-* Time to 50%
-* Time to 90%
-* Time to 100

-We would also like to collect all data from the items in this matrix:

-**Benchmark conditions**:
-  * total size: 2, 8, 16, 32
-  * seeders: 1, 2, 4, 8, 16
-  * file size:
-      100
-     MB,
-      1
-     GB,
-      5
-     GB

-#### Deliverables

-- [ ] Reports from how each item in the matrix performed.
-- [ ] A general writeup